Treating Substance Use and PTSD

 This data points to the necessity and importance of comprehensive, dual diagnosis treatment when searching for substance abuse treatment.
 It is not enough to treat the substance use disorder in isolation.

 When treating any mental health concern, but in particular dual-diagnosis issues, there’s no one-size-fits-all approach.
 What works for one person may not work for another.
-It’s important for you as the patient to find the right match who’s able to collaboratively work with you to figure out how the depression, PTSD, anxiety, etc. is related to the substance use concerns.
+It’s important for you as the patient to find the right match who’s able to collaboratively work with you to figure out how the depression, PTSD, anxiety, etc. is related to the substance use concerns and help with treating substance use and PTSD.

 What is COPE?

 COPE is Concurrent Treatment of PTSD and Substance Use Disorders through Prolonged Exposure (COPE).
-It is simply a modified version of Prolonged Exposure (PE), a common and extremely effective, evidence-based treatment for PTSD.
+It is simply a modified version of Prolonged Exposure (PE), a common and extremely effective, evidence-based practice for treating substance use and PTSD.
 PE guides patients through imaginal and in vivo exposures.
 Imaginal exposures are when the patient recounts and imagines themselves in their traumatic event again, while in vivo exposures are when the patient gradually exposes themselves to feared situations that have resulted from the trauma.

 There is a great deal of nuance in creating these exposures, as well as what they look like in treatment, but the main point is that by doing both types of exposures (in a safe treatment environment) it can help the patient learn new things about the traumatic event, see their role differently, habituate to the anxiety and feared stimuli, and, ultimately, recover from the present difficulties.